Trip to Ajanta & Ellora Caves

 Taj Of Deccan: Bibi Ka Maqbara

-Before saying a final goodbye to the city do try Mustafa Dum Biryani – they serve Veg, Chicken and Mutton Biryani.
-I loved their Chicken Biryani after such an amazing biryani you need a mouth freshener, so you must try Meetha Pan from the famous pan shop of Aurangabad Tara Pan.
-Both the places are located within the walking distance from Zostel.
+Before saying final goodbye to the city do try Mustafa Dum Biryani – they serve Veg, Chicken and Mutton Biryani.
+I loved their Chicken Biryani.
+After such an amazing biryani, you need a mouth freshener, so you must try Meetha Pan from the famous pan shop of Aurangabad Tara Pan.
+Both places are located within walking distance from Zostel.

-For Back Home Journey – 17058 Devagiri Express leaving from Aurangabad at 11:20 PM which will reach Mumbai around 07:00 AM.
+For the Back Home Journey – 17058 Devagiri Express leaving from Aurangabad at 11:20 PM which will reach Mumbai around 07:00 AM the next day.

-• From June to September (monsoon) the region receives an average to plenty of rain showers, which make the exploration experience a delight.
+From June to September (monsoon season), the region receives an average of plenty of rain showers, which makes the exploration experience a delight.
 But as stated before, the activity involves long walking and outdoor activities, which might not be easier when you are drenched.
-It is better to avoid monsoon season unless you are on a photography trip.
-Monsoon washes out the caves and makes the place more fresh and bright in photographs.
+It is better to avoid the monsoon season unless you are on a photography trip.
+Monsoon washes out the caves and makes the place fresh and bright in photographs.
 The inner side of the caves remains unchanged throughout the year.

-• While during the months of November to February the temperature drops moderately.
-The weather is pleasing, seldom rains and lesser humid during winter.
-These reasons make the place easier to be scaled during winter.
+Meanwhile, from November to February, the temperature drops moderately.
+The weather is pleasing; it seldom rains and is less humid during winter.
+These reasons make the place easier to scale during winter.
 November to February is the peak tourism time in this region.
-The only downside is that you can find a large crowd in the heritage sites, especially during weekends and holidays.
+The only downside is that you can find a large crowd at the heritage sites, especially during weekends and holidays.

-• Summer months (March to May) can get hot especially in the daytime.
+The summer months (March to May) can get hot, especially in the daytime.
 So, try to avoid this season if you’re planning a visit.
 Dehydration chances are high.
-Since you have to do a lot of walking and exploration, it is harder to scale the place in summer.
+Since you have to do a lot of walking and exploring, it is harder to scale the place in the summer.

 Differences Between Ajanta & Ellora Caves

-Ajanta and Ellora Caves, though are often addressed as one, have some differences:
+Ajanta and Ellora Caves, though often addressed as one, have some differences:

-• Construction period: Ajanta Caves were built in the period between 200 BCE and 680 CE.
-On the other hand, Ellora Caves are way younger and were built between 5th and 10th century
+Construction period: Ajanta Caves were built in the period between 200 BCE and 680 CE.
+On the other hand, Ellora Caves are way younger and were built between the 5th and 10th century

-• Purpose of creation: Ajanta Caves has viharas and Buddhist monasteries.
-Ellora Caves consists of religious centres for Hindu, Buddhist, and Jain.
+Purpose of creation: Ajanta Caves has viharas and Buddhist monasteries.
+Ellora Caves consists of religious centres for Hindus, Buddhists, and Jain.

-• Make a small bag with must have things, because one needs to walk a lot to explore the place to its fullest and prefer to wear a slip-on shoe.
-You must remove shoes before entering caves.
+Pack a small bag with must-have things because one needs to walk a lot to explore the place to its fullest and prefer to wear a slip-on shoe.
+You must remove your shoes before entering caves.

-• Both caves have been touristy so generally, they are very crowded, so I would advise you to reach as early as possible if you don’t want to ruin your photographs.
-There is no ATM at Ajanta so carry enough cash with you.
+Except for the offbeat location, all locations are touristy, so generally they are very crowded, so I would advise you to arrive as early as possible if you don’t want to ruin your photographs.
+There is no ATM at Ajanta, so carry enough cash with you.

-• Though the guide books are loaded with enough facts and figures for each Ajanta cave history you may not be able to locate the exact spot of importance.
-Most of the caves are pitch dark and you would need a torch to spot the Ajanta paintings and the stories painted on the walls and ceilings which the guide can easily walkthrough.
-For guide books don’t pay more than INR 40 even if the printed price is INR 100.
+Although guidebooks provide adequate information about the history of each Ajanta cave, they may not assist in locating specific points of interest.
+Most of the caves are pitch dark, and you would need a torch to spot the Ajanta paintings and the stories painted on the walls and ceilings, which the guide can easily walk through.
+For the book, don’t pay more than INR 40, even if the printed price is INR 100.

 😉 thank you the travel blueprint for explaining us clearly where should we go.